-Where there are only claims with a general privilege and claims with a special privilege, claims with a general privilege may only be satisfied up to one-third of the proceeds of liquidation of the bankruptcy estate.
-Where there are claims of all three categories (general privilege, special privilege and unsecured), those with a general privilege are satisfied up to 25 per cent, those with a special privilege are satisfied up to 65 per cent and unsecured claims are satisfied up to 10 per cent of the proceeds of liquidation of the bankruptcy estate.
-Where there are no claims with a special privilege, those with a general privilege are satisfied up to 70 per cent and unsecured claims are satisfied up to 30 per cent of the proceeds of liquidation of the bankruptcy estate.
-Where there are only claims with a special privilege and unsecured claims, claims with a special privilege are satisfied up to 90 per cent and unsecured claims are satisfied up to 10 per cent of the proceeds of liquidation of the bankruptcy estate.
+If there are only claims with a general privilege and claims with a special privilege, the former may only be satisfied up to one-third of the proceeds of liquidation of the bankruptcy estate.
+If there are claims of all three categories, those with a general privilege are satisfied up to 25 per cent, those with a special privilege are satisfied up to 65 per cent and unsecured claims are satisfied up to 10 per cent of the proceeds of liquidation of the bankruptcy estate.
+If there are no claims with a special privilege, those with a general privilege are satisfied up to 70 per cent and unsecured claims are satisfied up to 30 per cent of the proceeds of liquidation of the bankruptcy estate.
+If there are only claims with a special privilege and unsecured claims, those with a special privilege are satisfied up to 90 per cent and unsecured claims are satisfied up to 10 per cent of the proceeds of liquidation of the bankruptcy estate.

-There is a material exception from the above allocation, as follows: under Article 156a of the Bankruptcy Code, if there are any new claims (arising after 17 January 2018) secured by a pledge or mortgage over assets that were not previously subject to security, allocation will be made in the following order:
+There is a material exception from the above allocation, in that, under Article 156a of the Bankruptcy Code, if there are any new claims (arising after 17 January 2018) secured by a pledge or mortgage over assets that were not previously subject to security, allocation will be made in the following order:

-- a the generally privileged claims for rescue funding credit facilities; - b claims benefiting from special privilege (including secured claims); - the other generally privileged claims (for taxes etc.) and the claims benefiting from special privilege for expenses incurred for the collection of fruit from the asset; and - d unsecured claims.
+- a the generally privileged claims for rescue funding credit facilities; - b claims benefiting from special privilege (including secured claims); - the other generally privileged claims (for taxes, etc.) and the claims benefiting from special privilege for expenses incurred for the collection of fruit from the asset; and - d unsecured claims.

-The above are subject only to a super-priority of any claims of employees arising before the declaration of bankruptcy, for unpaid salaries of up to six months, subject to a cap specified in respect of those employees' claims and following deduction of court expenses, costs for the administration of the bankruptcy estate, the remuneration payable to the receiver and the collective claims (i.e. those arising after declaration of bankruptcy).
+The above are subject only to a super-priority of any claims of employees arising before the declaration of bankruptcy, for unpaid salaries of up to six months, subject to a cap specified in respect of those employees' claims and following deduction of court expenses, costs for the administration of the bankruptcy estate, the remuneration payable to the receiver and the collective claims (i.e., those arising after declaration of bankruptcy).